Qqkyu/breaking-bad-leaflet/README.md

 ### Singleton:

 - Api Proxy:
+  - File only exports instantiated object, not the actual class
-  - Global access provided with react context
+  - Global access provided by exporting BreakingBadApi's instantiated object
   - Ensure that all components work with the same object to provide best performance (caching etc.)
+- Data facade:
+  - File only exports instantiated object, not the actual class (same as Api Proxy)
+  - Global access provided by exporting Data's instantiated object
+  - Ensure that all components work with the same object
 - Redux store:
   - Global access to the main store
   - All of the data which is shown to user stored in a store

-##### Files: library/common/contexts/ApiContext.ts, main/store.ts
+##### Files: main/api/index.ts, main/data/index.ts, main/store.ts

+### Facade (Data):

+- Used to provide a simplified interface for components
+- Encapsulates core data functionalities under simple and semantic methods
+- Extracts logic from components
+- Easier to extend